trustfractal/web3-identity/README.md

 ## DID Registry Lookup

-**Authorize transactions by looking up their sender on Fractal's DID registry.**
+**Authorize transactions by looking up their sender on Fractal's DID Registry.**
 * no need to access or manage personal data
 * no need to change the user flow
 * no need for user interaction (e.g. airdrops)